MaryamElabd1/AI-Powered-Real-Estate-Agent/README.md

 The AI-Powered Real Estate Agent is a conversational AI solution developed using **Salesforce Agentforce** to automate common real estate customer interactions.

-The solution follows a modular architecture, where specialized agent capabilities handle different customer intents and interact with **Salesforce CRM** through configured actions, Flows, and Apex services.
+The solution follows a modular architecture, where specialized agent capabilities handle different customer intents and interact with Salesforce CRM through configured actions, Flows, Apex services, and CRM data.

 The agent enables customers to: